chloealbright/DevHiveMind/Architecture/System Design/System Design Interview Process.md

 - Clarify any ambiguities in the problem statement.
 - Identify key requirements and constraints, such as expected traffic, data volume, latency, and scalability.

-**Step 2: Design Deep Dive (10 - 25 minutes)**
+**Step 2: Design Deep Dive (15 - 25 minutes)**
 - Focus on data come up with a Entity Relationship Diagram (ERD) defining relationships.
+- Talk about high-level components mentioning stuff about Scalability, maybe Fault Tolerance, and Security.
+- List the major components that the system will need.
+These might include servers, databases, cache, load balancer, messaging queues, Monitoring and Logging, maybe microservices etc, whatever your familiar with talk about it.
+- Talk about the trade-offs between performance, scalability, and cost.
 - Talk about potential database type you might use or when you utilize an API whatever comes to mind.
 - Discuss stateless vs statefull application service with microservices, servers, cache servers etc..

-**Step 3: Propose High-Level Design (10 - 15 minutes)**
-- Talk about high-level components mentioning stuff about Scalability, maybe Fault Tolerance, and Security.
-- List the major components that the system will need.
-These might include servers, databases, cache, load balancer, messaging queues, maybe microservices etc, whatever your familiar with talk about.

-**Step 4: Wrap (3 - 5 minutes)**
+**Step 3: Wrap (3 - 5 minutes)**
 - Summarize of key design decisions mentioning whatever else you want mention or alternative decisions.
 - Ask about any outstanding concerns.